CarolDoudouCao/Long-Term-and-Geographic-Variation-in-Body-Size-Among-Chinese-Populations/README.md

 ### Methodology
 To address the uneven distribution of samples in archaeological datasets, a Bayesian additive mixed model was applied to model femur lengths (FXL, n = 2,427).
 The model:
 - Utilized a smooth function to account for spatial (latitude/longitude), temporal, and sex-based variation.
 - Incorporated site-specific random effects to control for intra-site variability.
-- Employed informative priors to account for uncertainty in measurements.

 ### Computation
 - Conducted using Markov Chain Monte Carlo (MCMC) methods with the Metropolis-Hastings algorithm.